 Chap.
-IX.-Nidus Passerum, or The "Sparrowe's Nest" at Ipswich.-This Chapter will have its bait for the Ipswich and Suffolk Masons; Mr. Sparrowe being a well-known member of the Craft, and his house one of the most splendid pieces of antiof the present century, of a concealed loft, supposed to have been the hiding-place of King Charles II. after the battle of Worcester.
+IX.-Nidus Passerum, or The "Sparrowe's Nest" at Ipswich.-This Chapter will have its bait for the Ipswich and Suffolk Masons; Mr. Sparrowe being a well-known member of the Craft, and his house one of the most splendid pieces of antiquity in the county; including interesting particulars of the discovery, in the early part of the present century, of a concealed loft, supposed to have been the hiding-place of King Charles II. after the battle of Worcester.

 Chap.
-X .- A MASON IN HIGH PLACES, BISHOP GRISWOLD .- A Chapter to interest the
+X.-A MASON IN HIGH PLACES, BISHOP GRISWOLD.-A Chapter to interest the